cpfaff/rbefdata_paper/paper/rbefdata.md

 can be used to find related narrower or broader terms to improve the search query.

-Workflows is a trending concept in terms of streamlining data processing in terms of data access, data manipulation and the preservation of valuable data products.
+Workflows is a trending concept in streamlining the processing of data in terms of data access, data manipulation and the preservation of valuable data products.
 Workflow tools like Kepler or Pegasus assist researchers in the access to different data repositories, in reading metadata of data and provide many predefined components that can be used to manipulate and analyse data.
-These tools work as an integrative framework that allows not only the access to data but also to external tools like R for statistical analysis.

 In the process of data reuse the data may need to be cleaned, imputed, reshaped and merged which usually takes up to 70% of the whole analysis workflow (cite Karin and me, and xxx).
 These preparatory steps are not only time and labour intensive but potentially error prone, especially if the complexity of analyses increases.
 Workflow software and the use of semantic repositories that provide representations of formal knowledge like ontologies potentially can improve dealing with common data processing steps (cite michener).

+These
+tools work as an integrative framework that allows not only the access to data but also to external tools like R for statistical analysis.

 The rOpenSci initiative (http://ropensci.org/) is a community driven project to provide the R statistic environment (cite R) with a flexible access to